Dead Island Reveal Trailer: Development

 The team hoped that despite the short duration of the trailer, audiences would understand the story and be connected with its characters.
 They decided that it would be easy for players to identify with a family and that a story involving parents and children could convey the message quickly.
 They intended to use the trailer to depict the background information of the game, presenting information regarding the "discovery" of the outbreak, its inevitability, and the helplessness of the family.
 The team had an internal debate on whether the trailer should show guns, ultimately deciding that doing so would distract from the primary goal of the story.
 The story originally had the mother turn into a zombie, but the team changed it to the daughter, as they considered her more vulnerable when facing a large group of zombies.
 The team was worried that the action and violence featured would seem excessive, and they decided to alleviate the problem by introducing non-chronological storytelling.
 Deep Silver also proposed to mitigate the violence by having the trailer presented in slow motion, as they believed that it could make the action feel "balletic" instead of purely violent.

 The trailer is made up of computer imagery, and it does not show any actual gameplay footage of Dead Island.
-The team hoped to use the trailer as a piece of "artwork", stating influence from the Carousel trailer from Philips.
+The team hoped to use the trailer as a piece of "artwork", stating influence from the Carousel advertisement by Philips.
 The trailer was also designed to showcase "great zombie moments" in an effort to attract the genre's supporters.
 The actual game development team used the trailer to build up the mood and atmosphere for the game, and they designed quests which required players to help people who had lost their families.
 They hoped that the mood would make players feel that they were the only hope existing on the island.